QubesOS/qubes-doc/privacy/anonymizing-your-mac-address.md

 1.4.2
 ~~~

-Add the settings in `/etc/NetworkManager/NetworkManager.conf`.
+Write the settings to a new file in the `/etc/NetworkManager/conf.d/` directory, such as `mac.conf`.
 The following example enables Wifi MAC address randomization while scanning (not connected), and uses a randomly generated but persistent MAC address for each individual Wifi and Ethernet connection profile.

 ~~~
 [device]